subquery/documentation/docs/quickstart/quickstart_chains/bsc.md

 We use Ethereum packages, runtimes, and handlers (e.g. `@subql/node-ethereum`, `ethereum/Runtime`, and `ethereum/*Handler`) for BNB Smart Chain (BSC).
 Since BSC is a layer-2 scaling solution, we can use the core Ethereum framework to index it.
 :::

-The Project Manifest (`project.yaml`) file works as an entry point to your BSC project.
+The Project Manifest (`project.ts`) file works as an entry point to your BSC project.
 It defines most of the details on how SubQuery will index and transform the chain data.
 For BSC, there are three types of mapping handlers (and you can have more than one in each project):

 - [BlockHanders](../../build/manifest/bsc.md#mapping-handlers-and-filters): On each and every block, run a mapping function
 - [TransactionHandlers](../../build/manifest/bsc.md#mapping-handlers-and-filters): On each and every transaction that matches optional filter criteria, run a mapping function